Patterns are used to represent the temporal (time-dependent) variability such as diurnal demand within a hydraulic system.

-Set Rows Button - This icon enables the user to specify the number of rows to create in the pattern.
+Set Rows Button - This icon enables you to specify the number of rows to create in the pattern.
 If 12 rows are desired, type 12 in the dialog box.

-Block Edit Button - This icon enables the user to perform a block edit on the selected records to some value specified by the user.
+Block Edit Button - This icon enables you to perform a block edit on the selected records to some value specified by the user.

-Format Button - The format button enables the user to justify the text in the pattern table, apply a comma separator and to specify the number of decimal places for the pattern.
+Format Button - The Format button enables you to justify the text in the pattern table, to apply a comma separator, and to specify the number of decimal places for the pattern.

 Open Button - Open and read pattern data from a data text file.

 The Pattern Graph Display is located on the bottom right and used to demonstrates the highlighted pattern's values graphically.
 The graph is generated directly from the values entered.
 Likewise, values can be adjusted by clicking on any portion of the graph and dragging the bar up or down to the desired value.
 The new value will automatically be reflected in the cell value to the left.